 Chinese pastor Yang Hua (41) has been in detention since December 2015, when he resisted police attempts to confiscate a computer hard drive during a raid on Huoshi “Living Stone” Church, Guizhou province.
 In January 2017 he was sentenced to two years and six months in prison for “divulging state secrets”.

 Pastor Yang’s birth name is Li Guozi, but he often uses the pseudonym Yang Hua, which means “looking up to Jehovah”.
-In 2009, he co-founded Living Stone Church in Guiyang, capital of China’s southwest Guizhou Province, and leads it with Pastor Su Tianfu.
+In 2009, he co-founded Living Stone Church in Guiyang, capital of China’s southwest Guizhou Province, and leads it with Pastor Su Tianfu, who is under house arrest.
 In recent years, Living Stone Church – a large unregistered house church – has come under severe pressure from the authorities.

 Pastor Yang’s charge of “divulging state secrets” refers to the allegation that he posted on the internet a confidential government document containing plans to establish a headquarters to persecute Living Stone Church.
 Titled “The commanding and control centre of Guiyang City to deal with Living Stone Church according to the law“, it was issued in early December 2015 by Guiyang City’s Peacekeeping Stability Work Leading Group.